-UI tests can be conducted manually or they may be automated.
-Testers can make a choice between either technique or implement both, depending on the nature of the application as well as the team itself.
+UI tests can be conducted manually, or they may be automated.
+Testers can make a choice between either technique or implementing both, depending on the nature of the application as well as the team itself.

 This makes manual testing inefficient, time-consuming, and prone to human error.
 For example, imagine how many times a user has to manually input information into a page with more than 10 input fields if the page has to be tested with multiple sets of values.

-- Automated Testing: The advantages of automated testing are obvious.
+The advantages of automated testing are obvious.
 Tests are completed faster, which is a necessity in an industry where users expect top-notch software at lightning speed.
-Automated Selenium testing allows software to be put through multiple test scenarios, and for the same tests to be run repeatedly (with different variables, if necessary) quickly and correctly.
+Automated Selenium testing allows the software to be put through multiple test scenarios and for the same tests to be run repeatedly (with different variables, if necessary) quickly and correctly.

 Creating UI Test Scenarios